dtlam26/models/research/object_detection/README.md

 you if you find this API useful.
 Finally if you use the TensorFlow Object Detection API for a research publication, please consider citing:

+***
+1/ For using with classification: please change the number of output classes to some specific number of classes at `242` and `500` in `inputs.py`.
+Default will be the number of classes in detections.

+2/ Currently Modification only supports SSD
+***

 ```
 "Speed/accuracy trade-offs for modern convolutional object detectors."
 Huang J, Rathod V, Sun C, Zhu M, Korattikara A, Fathi A, Fischer I, Wojna Z,